Six Haunted Restaurants You Need to Try Near Boston

 At some Boston-area restaurants and bars, the spirits aren’t just behind the bar—at least, not if you believe the spooky tales that abound in historic eateries in and around the city.
 Now that we’re well into New England’s spookiest season, make your next dinner reservation at one of these restaurants where (fingers crossed!) your server may not be the only figure paying a table-side visit.

-Rumor has it that—back in ye olde New England-maritime days, when lonely seafarers quested for companionship in each harbor—the Newburyport building that now houses the restaurant Brick & Ash was a brothel.
+Rumor has it that—back in ye olde New England-maritime days, when lonely seafarers quested for companionship in each harbor—the Newburyport building that now houses the Mexican restaurant Port Vida was a brothel.
 “Lucinda” is the name given to one of the bustle-skirt-swishing professionals who plied her trade there and, if lore is to be believed, met an untimely death due to a fall down a staircase.
-According to Brick & Ash employees (as well as the Food Network, which dubbed the place the most haunted restaurant in Massachusetts), Lucinda continues to make herself known by blinking the lights, opening and closing doors, toppling glasses by the bar, and other general acts of harmless tomfoolery.
+Before Port Vida opened here in 2023, the restaurant Brick & Ash operated in the same space, which was built in 1800, and according to Brick & Ash’s employees (as well as the Food Network, which dubbed the place the most haunted restaurant in Massachusetts), Lucinda continues to make herself known by blinking the lights, opening and closing doors, toppling glasses by the bar, and other general acts of harmless tomfoolery.
 An apparition of a sea captain has also been sighted in the building; one of Lucinda’s former paramours, perhaps?
-Regardless, it’s worth taking an October day-trip to Newburyport’s quaint downtown, where you can refuel here with great American comfort food like a meat loaf patty melt, Nashville-style spicy fried chicken, or gravy-covered poutine.
-Or, hydrate in the outdoor beer garden with a “Lucinda” cocktail: a sweetened gin-and-tonic with lime and fresh basil.
+Regardless, it’s worth taking an October day-trip to Newburyport’s quaint downtown, where you can refuel here and ask the if anyone’s seen Lucinda lately.

 On a typical October weekend, Rockafellas feels like the Halloween party out of Hocus Pocus: Revelers surround the decorated bar, tossing back pumpkin beers while a live band is probably playing “Thriller” or “Monster Mash.”
-Obviously, the scene is a bit more sedate during COVID-19, but a different kind of spirited energy remains in the historic building, which had previous lives as a church meetinghouse, pioneering department store, and bank.
+But all year long, a different kind of spirited energy remains in the historic building, which had previous lives as a church meetinghouse, pioneering department store, and bank.
 The most frequently cited specters are a grumpy, black-suited minister and the “Blue Lady”—so named for the color of her dress—who was either murdered in smuggler tunnels beneath the building or died unexpectedly inside the bank’s vault, depending on which story you believe.
 (Today there’s a single table for two inside said vault.)
-We can at least confirm the presence of a spacious patio and wide-ranging eats, from burgers to steaks to pastas to seafood specialties like a lemon aioli-tossed lobster roll.
-And there are copious cocktails, including the Devil’s Margarita, made with hellfire-hot ghost pepper tequila and a red-wine floater, and the Lady in Blue, a combo of rum, blue curacao, and pineapple juice.
+We can at least confirm the presence of a spacious patio and wide-ranging eats, from burgers to steaks to pastas to seafood fare like fried haddock and chips.
+And there are copious cocktails, including the Helltini—a drink that’s more of a challenge than a treat, made with vodka, Jägermeister, Boston Harbor Demon Seed whiskey, ginger ale and “our secret Hell Sauce”—and the Lady in Blue, a combo of rum, blue curacao, and pineapple juice.

 231 Essex St., Salem, 978-745-2411, rockafellasofsalem.com.